jobial-io/sclap/README.md

-# Sclap: Scala Command Line Apps Made Simple
+# Sclap: Scala Command Line Apps

+A simple and effective way to create high-quality, feature-rich Scala command line apps.

 An example speaks more than a thousand words: